Everything to Know About Periodization

 Each mesocycle, you’d change the exercise selection and workout order — so after four weeks of doing strength on Monday, endurance on Wednesday, and hypertrophy on Friday, you might do hypertrophy on Monday, strength on Wednesday, and endurance on Friday.
 Complete four mesocycles to finish one macrocycle.

 Which Periodization Method Is Best?

-That depends on who you ask.
-Some research says that linear periodization is more effective for increasing strength, while undulating periodization is better for developing muscular endurance.
+Some research suggests that suggests that linear periodization may be more effective for increasing strength while undulating periodization is better for developing muscular endurance.

 Other research suggests that both strategies may be equally effective — especially during the early phases of training.

 If you have the resources, you can speak with a professional about your own goals and issues to help you get over your plateau.
 Either way, if your workout has gotten static, mixing things up is always a good idea!